Frequently Asked Questions

 There are various training opportunities to suit everyone’s academic background.

-For postgraduates looking for a research opportunity, the PhD Studentships are ideal for you, and will involve taking on a specific research projects in fields such as early detection, radiotherapy and many more.
+For non-clinical postgraduates looking for a postgraduate research opportunity, PhD Studentships are ideal for you, and will involve taking on a specific research projects in fields such as early detection, radiotherapy and many more.
 Further details can be found on our PhD Studentship webpage.

-For anyone who has trained as a clinician, but wants to undertake a field of research, our clinical training programmes are tailored to you.
-If you are an MBChB student studying at the University of Manchester or University of St Andrews, then you may be interested in our MB-PhD projects, intercalating research into a medical degree.
-For post-registration clinicians, our Clinical Research Training Fellowships provide a detailed programme of work for you to undertake a research project within a clinical environment.
+For clinicians who want to undertake a field of research, our clinical training programmes are tailored to you.
+If you are an MBChB student studying at the University of Manchester or University of St Andrews, then you may be interested in our MB-PhD programme, intercalating research into a medical degree.
+For post-registration clinicians, our Clinical (PhD) Research Training Fellowships provide a detailed programme of work for you to undertake a research project with a dedicated supervisory team.

 How can I secure a PhD opportunity?